-Unfortunately tragedy, trauma, and chaos are a part of life.
+Shame, blame, and trauma are an unfortunate part of life.

-We all go through it, and so many of the women that I’ve coached over the last decade have struggled with learning how to get back up after a trauma.
+We all go through shame and trauma.
+So many of the women that I’ve coached over the last decade have struggled with learning how to get back up after a trauma.
 How do you learn to trust again?
 How do you get back to your old self after tragedy hits?

 1. Get quiet and listen